kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 It didn’t matter.

-The benefits far out weigh the cons.
+The benefits far out-weigh the cons.

-Everyone has a facebook page or a twitter or a tumblog.
+Everyone has a facebook page or a twitter or a Tumblog.

 A site you own or a site under your name can make you Google-able.